Glasgow Massage Specialist

 - Anatomy Trains 2018.

-At the beginning of 2019 I completed my 200hr Yoga Teaching Training in Sustainable Yoga with Brea Johnson and Kat Boehm from Heart & Bones Yoga.
+In 2019 I completed my 200hr Yoga Teaching Training in with Brea Johnson and Kat Boehm at Heart & Bones Yoga.

-My fascination for all things from the Orient is still intact.
-I continue to practice Chi Gung irregularly but now consider it a wonderful mindful movement exercise rather than energy work.
+My fascination for all things Oriental is still intact.
+I still practice Chi Gung every now and then but I see it as mindful movement rather than energy work.

 Traditional massage techniques still creep into my work and why not?
 They’ve worked for thousands of years, even if the theories behind them don’t hold water any more.

-Medical science has moved on leaps and bounds since then and these ancient theories have been surpassed by new theories.
+Science has moved on leaps and bounds and new theories have replaced old ones.

-In 2011, I was given the opportunity to take over the treatment space I worked in.
-I now run The Glasgow Treatment Rooms, a shared workspace for wellness professionals.
+In 2011, I took over the treatment space I was working in.
+I never set out to have my own clinic but I now own The Glasgow Treatment Rooms.
+A shared workspace for massage and wellness professionals.

-I’ve appeared on TV (STV) and Radio (BBC Scotland) to discuss massage.
-I was featured in The Guardian talking about tennis ball self massage and The Sydney Morning Herald talking about Nerve Flossing.
+I have appeared on TV (The Hour, STV) and Radio (MacAulay & Co, BBC Scotland) to discuss massage.
+I’ve also been featured in The Guardian talking about tennis ball self massage and The Sydney Morning Herald talking about Nerve Flossing.

 It doesn’t end there though, I’m always learning and challenging myself to be better at the job I love: Massage.